 In 2011, Helena joined the National Museum in Prague (CZ) as the Curator of the Japanese and Korean Collection at the Naprstek Museum of Asian, African and American Cultures.
-She had worked there for over three years, successfully securing funding each year for a six-weeks research trip to Japan.
+She had worked there for over four years, successfully securing funding each year for a six-weeks research trip to Japan.
 Helena devoted herself to intense research and cooperation with several Japanese universities in Tokyo, Kyoto and Hirosaki.
 Her collaboration with Japanese museums and galleries resulted in creating several successful exhibitions, which have since been touring the country.
 Helena co-authored three monographs on Japanese Buddhist art, and traditional Japanese toys.
 She published an array of articles focusing mainly on Japanese woodblock prints.

 In 2014, Helena moved to the UK, setting up her studio in Greater Manchester and later in North Wales.
 As a free-lance curator, Helena worked with local artists as well as international artists, such as the ‘Invisibility’ project curated for the multimedia artist Kamila Ženatá.

 In 2016, Helena received a departmental scholarship and began her PhD studies in Art History at the University of York, an institution with international reputation for research of Victorian art and culture.
 In 2017, she took up the position of a Curator at Beverley Art Gallery (East Riding Museums), a gallery with a collection of Victorian and Edwardian painting.
 Helena delivered a balanced program of exhibitions, reaching from contemporary multimedia art to traditional historic art.
-Helena focused on with contemporary local, national and international artists, as well as exploring the museum’s varied collection and researching its Edwardian treasures.
+Helena focused on with contemporary local, national and international artists, as well as exploring the museum’s historic collection and researching its Edwardian treasures.

 Explore selected exhibitions in the scroll-down menu above!